 Look for this symbol for fire retardant carpets (class Cfl-s1 )

 In most European countries, class Cfl-s1 is required before a carpet can be used in escape routes.
 Make sure to ask your carpet supplier about the local laws and regulations for your project if you are the least bit in doubt.

-Additional noteworthy test symbols
+Additional noteworthy carpet properties